 The state of a Cyclist object will depend on the sequence of calls to it and on its inputs.
-More precisely, the intention is that any output depends on the sequence of all input strings and of all input calls (i.e., ABSORB(), ENCRYPT() and DECRYPT()) so far, and that any two subsequent output calls (i.e., SQUEEZE() and SQUEEZEKEY()) generate strings from different domains.
-It does not only depend on the concatenation of input strings, but also on their boundaries without ambiguity.
-For instance, a call to ABSORB(X) means the output will depend on $X \circ ABSORB$, while a call to ENCRYPT(P) will make the output depend also on $P \circ CRYPT$.
-However, some dependency comes as a side-effect of other design criteria, like minimizing the memory footprint.
-As a result, the state also depends on the number of blocks in the previous calls to SQUEEZE() and the previously processed plaintext blocks in ENCRYPT() or DECRYPT().
+More precisely, the intention is that any output depends on the sequence of all input strings (without ambiguity on their boundaries) and of all input calls (i.e., ABSORB(), ENCRYPT() and DECRYPT()) so far.
+In addition, any two subsequent output calls (i.e., SQUEEZE() and SQUEEZEKEY()) generate strings from different domains.

+To capture the idea that the output depends also on the operations performed, the process history contains symbols from the set S in Definition 1 below.
+For instance, a call to ABSORB(X) means the output will depend on the sequence $X \circ ABSORB$, while a call to ENCRYPT(P) will make the output depend on $P \circ CRYPT$, with ABSORB, $CRYPT \in S$.

+As a side-effect of other design criteria, like minimizing the memory footprint, the state also depends on the number of blocks in the previous calls to SQUEEZE() or SQUEEZEKEY()